-The new ‘Canon Medical Park Community Arena’ will open next year as the UK’s first affordable net-zero carbon-built sports, healthcare and community arena featuring an integrated Medical Diagnostic Centre.
+The new ‘Canon Medical Park Community Arena’ will open next year as a carbon-neutral built community arena with multi purpose sports facility and integrated Medical Diagnostic Centre.

 Richard Caborn said: “2022 will be a year of transformational delivery at the Park, which will see the completion of the first £100m investment phase and the start of the next £150m forward investment Master Plan from our partners at SGI.